-Do NOT go to a GP Surgery, pharmacy or hospital.If you feel you cannot cope with your symptoms at home or your condition gets worse or your symptoms do not get any better after 7 days PLEASE USE THE NHS 111 ONLINE CORONAVIRUS SERVICE.
-Please only call 111 if you cannot get help online.
+Do NOT go to a GP Surgery, pharmacy or hospital.If you feel you cannot cope with your symptoms at home, your condition gets worse or your symptoms do not get any better after 7 days, please use the NHS 111 Online Coronavirus Service.
+Only call 111 if you cannot get help online.

 This is the best way to slow the spread of almost any germs, including Coronavirus.

-More information including a list of affected areas is avalaible by visiting the gov.uk Coronavirus page
+More information including a list of affected areas is available by visiting the gov.uk Coronavirus page

 The government have now updated their guidance to wear face coverings in public where social distancing isn't possible.
-Whilst we have spaced out our waiting rooms to enable social distancing as best we can, we are also asking all patients attending the practice to wear a face covering to help protect themselves and others.Please remember to only visit the practice if you have an appointment, and to come by yourself whenever possible.To find out more on how to wear and make a cloth face covering, please click this link : How To Wear a Face Covering
+Whilst we have spaced out our waiting rooms to enable social distancing as best we can, we are also asking all patients attending the practice to wear a face covering to help protect themselves and others.Please remember to only visit the practice if you have an appointment, and to come by yourself whenever possible.To find out more on how to wear and make a cloth face covering, please click this link : How To Wear a Face Covering.
+If you have a disability or condition which means you cannot wear a face covering or you need to make any other adjustments before your appointment, please let the surgery know ahead of your arrival.

 **Face coverings should not be used by children under the age of 2 or those who may find it difficult to manage them correctly.
 For example, primary age children unassisted, or those with respiratory conditions.**